Skip to Content

 Victory Over Violence Park honors the legacy of community leader Jeannetta Simpson-Robinson, an advocate for non-violence who founded the impactful social services organization Career Youth Development.
 The park serves as a healing space for survivors of violence and other traumas, as well as a community gathering hub.
 With the revitalization of its garden beds and addition of a new stage pad, ample opportunities to continue growing community wellness abound here.

-• Features: Victory Over Violence sculpture, Jeannetta Simpson-Robinson memorial boulder, stage pad, garden beds, and bench
+• Features: Victory Over Violence sculpture, Jeannetta Simpson-Robinson memorial boulder, stage pad, and garden beds.

 ADDITIONAL GREEN SPACES

-These spaces were supported by ECO and are currently owned by other city departments or partner organizations.
+These spaces were supported by ECO and are currently owned and cared for by other city departments or partner organizations.

 Cherry Street Community Orchard